 EXHIBITION: This category is for people who only want to show off their costume on stage for fun.
 It will not be for competing to receive awards.
 This category allows: commission costumes and store-bought costumes.
 There will be a limit to this category depending on contestants.

 FEUDAL ERA AWARD: Anyone entering will automatically be considered for this award if their cosplay fits this years theme for the convention.
-Which is 1980's and 1990's anime and video games!

 BEST CRAFTSMANSHIP AWARD: This award will be given to the person or group with the best craftsmanship.
 Novice, Journeyman, and Master divisions are eligible for this award.
 The award is 100.00 cash prize award.